Muyawia/20-React-Portfolio/README.md

 ```
 npm i
 ```
-You can then use the follwing commmand to run the site up.
+You can then use the following commmand to run the site up.

 ```
 npm run start